twobit/mquery/README.md

 ## Browser Support

 [window.matchMedia](https://developer.mozilla.org/en/DOM/window.matchMedia) is supported by current versions of Firefox, Chrome, Safari, iOS Safari, and Android Browser.
-IE10 will have support with for matchMedia as [window.msMatchMedia](http://msdn.microsoft.com/en-us/library/windows/apps/hh453838.aspx). mQuery will use either one if available.
+IE10 has support for matchMedia as [window.msMatchMedia](http://msdn.microsoft.com/en-us/library/windows/apps/hh453838.aspx). mQuery will use either one if available.

 See also: [When can I use matchMedia?](http://caniuse.com/matchmedia)